mantidproject/mantid/dev-docs/source/Standards/GUIStandards.rst

 If you have too many dependencies to inject...
 ----------------------------------------------

-- First consider if your making the problem worse by adding
+- First consider if you're making the problem worse by adding
-- Having too many deps is a sign your doing too much
+- Having too many deps is a sign you're doing too much

-Check if your suffering from scope creep that you can resolve, not adding DI and relying on mechanisms such as patching disguises this problem.
+Check if you're suffering from scope creep that you can resolve, not adding DI and relying on mechanisms such as patching disguises this problem.

 - Look at using a factory pattern if you really must pass lots of args through

-If your adding tests to existing code or require major refactoring work consider adding a factory class which allows you to get all your dependencies.
+If you're adding tests to existing code or require major refactoring work consider adding a factory class which allows you to get all your dependencies.
 This is injected instead and the constructor calls a builder method for each dependency, the testing class will inherit and override to inject mocks.

 - Last resort is to create a test class as a friend of the presenter

-This should be considered a last resort as it also opens to avenue to manipulate the internals of the class under test.
+This should be considered a last resort as it also opens an avenue for manipulating the internals of the class under test conditions.
 Tests which manipulate internals are no longer testing a public API and are usually a sign you have a helper class lurking inside.